svetlin-mladenov/software-engineering-2223/otlichnik/README.md

 pip install -e .
 ```

-## Running tests
+## Run the tests

 ```bash
 pytest
 ```

-If pytest is not on your path try rinning
+If pytest is not on your path try running

 ```bash
 python -m pytest